 April 23 1861 Tuesday

 District of Columbia.
-USS Pawnee reached Washington where Commodore Paulding reported the loss of the Norfolk Navy Yard to the Navy Department.
-The arrival of the modern warship strengthened the Capital’s defences at a critical time.
+USS Pawnee reached Washington and Commodore Paulding reported the loss of the Norfolk Navy Yard.
+The arrival of the modern warship strengthened the Capital’s defences at a critical time but news of the loss of Norfolk was a severe setback for the US Navy.

 Maryland.
 Brigadier-General of Massachusetts Militia offered assistance to the Governor of Maryland who had expressed anxiety about the risk of a slave insurrection.

 Texas.
 A group of US Army officers and a Company of the 8th US Infantry were taken as prisoners of war at San Antonio.
-Colonel Carlos Adolphus Waite was among those captured by Confederate authorities and the presence of free Federal forces in Texas was ended.
-Although the Department of Texas remained in nominal existence, it had no commanding officer and no forces to command.
+Colonel Carlos Adolphus Waite was among those captured by Confederate authorities and the presence of free Federal forces in Texas was finally ended.
+Although the Union Department of Texas remained in nominal existence, it had no commanding officer and no forces under command in the region.

 Virginia.
 State Major-General Robert Edward Lee took command of the Militia and the Provisional Army of Virginia.